chukiagosoftware/software-engineer-blog/content/pages/about.md

 Working on custom Terraform pipelines with your own setup?  :rocket:

 ---
-###  Kubernetes
+###  Kubernetes  :steam_locomotive:

 Alas, Kubernetes is here to stay, so I went ahead and learned it.
-I took the excellent Udemy courses [Certified Kubernetes Administrator](https://www.udemy.com/topic/certified-kubernetes-administrator-cka/) and [Developer] (https://www.udemy.com/topic/certified-kubernetes-application-developer-ckad/), and then I spent a few years running production K8S clusters for medium, large and startup scale organizations.
-Always on a team, because you know, things move faster with :steam_locomotive: steam work.
+I took the excellent Udemy courses [Certified Kubernetes Administrator](https://www.udemy.com/topic/certified-kubernetes-administrator-cka/) and [Developer](https://www.udemy.com/topic/certified-kubernetes-application-developer-ckad/), and then I spent a few years running production K8S clusters for medium, large and startup scale organizations.
+Always on a team, because you know, things move faster with   steam work.

 I would love to work on custom K8S stuff like running optimal bare-metal (or bare-VM) clusters, writing some Controllers and refining my Go skills.
 Just saying.